Learn to buy, maintain, and manage rental properties

 Those who are handy around the house take on any routine repair jobs.
 And those with genuine construction experience might be able to provide virtually all the labor a home will ever need.

-Meanwhile, others may be strong on admin.
-Or have great people skills.
-The important thing is to play to your strengths when selecting the tasks you're going to do.
+Meanwhile, others may be good at administrative tasks, have great people skills, or a flare for marketing rental properties.
+The important thing is to play to your strengths when selecting the tasks you’re going to do.

 Don’t take chances

-And the golden rule is not to pretend to yourself that you're good at things when you're not.
-Don't feel bad about your limitations.
+The golden rule is not to pretend you’re good at things when you’re not.
+Don’t feel bad about your limitations.
 Because we all have them.

-Some people are hopeless at wielding any sort of tool, let alone one you plug in.
-Others find their eyes glaze over before the end of the first sentence of a legal document.
-Some are natural accountants and others aren't.
-Some can charm a sociopath while others stand no chance of facing down a troublesome tenant who's late with his rent or in breach of his lease.
+Some people are hopeless at maintenance tasks; others could never bring themselves to read or write a legal document.
+Some are natural accountants and others aren’t.
+Some can charm anyone while others stand no chance of facing down a troublesome tenant who’s late with rent or breaching a lease.

 So remember the old saying: “Don’t trip over dollars to pick up pennies.”
 In other words, don’t crash your business to save a few bucks.
 In particular, if you’ve any doubts at all about legal issues, hire an attorney.

 If you occupy one of the units in a building you own, you might enjoy some real advantages.
-Nobody could keep a closer eye on her biggest asset than you will.
-And your commute will be unbeatably short.
+Nobody could keep a closer eye on their biggest asset than you will.
+Your commute will be unbeatably short.
+And living on site could offer you more financing options as well.

 But being on the premises has decided drawbacks.
 To start with, you need to keep some emotional distance from your tenants.
-Become friends with them, and it can be difficult to resist their pleas to pay the rent late.
+Become friends with them, and it can be difficult to resist their pleas to pay the rent late or ignore late fees.
 And they may pressure you to let other rules slide.

 Meanwhile, your proximity can be a double-edged sword.
 Do you really want people knocking at your door at all hours to complain about minor problems?